TelecomParistoc/librobotutils/README.md

 1000000us (i.e. 1second).

 #### `int scheduleIn(int milliseconds, void (*callback)(void))` ####
-call a function after the given time (+/-10ms precision), starting when scheduleIn is called.
+call a function after the given time, starting when scheduleIn is called.

 * milliseconds : the time to wait before calling the function in milliseconds